bsbgreenfield/wgpu-tester/src/model/notes.md

 }

 struct GMesh {
-    vertex_offset: usize, // the offet of the mesh within the vertex buffer
+    vertex_offset: u32, // the offet of the mesh within the vertex buffer
-    indices_offset: usize,
+    indices_offset: u32,
-    indices_length: usize // the number of indices in the mesh }
+    indices_length: u32 // the number of indices in the mesh }
 ```
 then I can implement draw_mesh_instanced and draw_model_instanced for RenderPass